Research and teaching centre

 E.g. Rapid detection of defects in electronic components or solder joints by recording 2D X-rays (micro-CT).

-Ex.
-Checking the quality of a sunscreen.
+Example.
+Checking the quality of a sun cream.
 2D X-rays with very high spatial resolution (nano-CT) provide information on the optimal dispersion of nano-TiO2 for better UV absorption efficiency.

 Catalano et al, Environmental Science Nano, 2021.
 In situ determination of engineered nanomaterial aggregation state in a cosmetic emulsion - towards safer-by-design products.